Klortho/identifiers/README.md

 for more options.

-### Log configuration during testing
+### Logging tests

-When testing, the log is configured with src/test/resources/log4j.properties.
+When testing, the log gets its configuration from src/test/resources/log4j.properties.

 ## Configuration